17 unique things to do in Lake Atitlan

 Each Thursday and Sunday

 The largest native market in Central America is Chichicastenango (Chichi), and it’s a must if you’re interested in culture and handicrafts.
-Mayan vendors from around Guatemala walk up to hundreds of kilometres to the highland town of Chichicastenango to set up stalls with textiles, handicrafts, wood carvings, pottery and jewellery in the streets around the main square.
+Mayan vendors from around Guatemala walk hundreds of kilometers to the highland town of Chichicastenango to set up stalls with textiles, handicrafts, wood carvings, pottery, and jewelry in the streets around the main square.

 Read next: How to visit Chichicastenango Market